 I also use a sprinkle or two in our own laundry now just for an extra boost of cleaning power.

-Once monthly I clean our mattress with baking soda.
+Once quarterly I clean our mattress with baking soda.
 Simply sprinkle baking soda over the mattress top and then scrub in with a dry scrub brush.
 Next you vacuum the top.

 Doing this monthly keeps your mattress clean and odor free.
 I go one step further and clean my mattress an additional time after any type of sickness in the house.
 It’s my way of making sure sickness doesn’t spread from one individual to the next and killing germs in common places of use.